yadav-ankit/SpaceX/README.md

 4: Button is highlighed when you select a filter.

-5: The App is deployed on AWS with url  https://spacexankitangular.s3.ap-south-1.amazonaws.com/index.html

-6: The app is compatible with Both Desktop and Phone Resolution
+5: The app is compatible with Both Desktop and Phone Resolution

-7: Performance of this URL is tested on https://gtmetrix.com/  and screenshots are attached.
+6: Performance of this URL is tested on https://gtmetrix.com/  and screenshots are attached.

 # My Step By Step Approach for building this application